oskitone/poly555/assembly_guide/docs/final-assembly.md

 ### Feedback

-When you can, please [let me know](https://www.oskitone.com/contact) how it went for you: how long it took, what you did/didn't like, problems encountered, anything you'd change, etc.
+When you can, please [let me know](https://www.oskitone.com/contact) how it went for you:

+* What did you like?
+Did you have fun?!
+* Not including printing time, about how long did it take?
+* Were there any parts missing or damaged?
+* Any problems encountered with the instructions?
+* Is there anything you'd change about the POLY555 itself?

+I act and rely on customers' feedback to make future kits even better.
 Thank you so much!